Definition of Python 3 For Loop

 In this step, we use python 3 to print the single string.
 In the below example, we are printing the single names.

-Below step shows list of values which was iterates through the range of values are as follows.
+The below step shows a list of values that was iterated through the range of values as follows.

-Below is the python 3 for loop data types are as follows.
+Below is the python 3 For loop data types as follows.

 The range function is used in loops to control the number of times the loop is run.
 We can supply up to three integer arguments to the range when working with it.

-The below example shows the use of python 3 for loop data types are as follows.
+The below example shows the use of python 3 For loop data types as follows.

 - We’ll create a list and iterate through it.
 We’re publishing each item in the list in this example.
 We could have used any legal variable name instead of shark and had the same result.

-Below example shows for loop using sequential data types are as follows.
+The below example shows For loop using sequential data types as follows.